gramener/gramex/gramex/apps/guide/uploadhandler/README.md

                   file: [file, upload]    # Use <input id="file"> and/or <input id="upload">
                   delete: [del, rm]       # Use <input id="del"> and/or <input id="rm">
                   save: [save]            # Use <input id="save"> to specify the save location

+To prevent users from changing or setting the filename, use:

+    :::yaml
+      keys:
+        save: []    # No field names can override the user provided filename

 ## Process uploads